dhis2/design-system/organisms/data-table.md

 ##### What are editable columns?

-Editable columns allows users to change which columns to display, and their ordering, in a data table.
+Editable columns allow users to change which columns to display, and their ordering, in a data table.

 ##### How are editable columns used?